neithernut/dr.w.falls/doc/design/ServerClient.md

 During the waiting phase, we need to handle a timer for the countdown and collect readiness indications from players.
-We'll broadcast the roster with the current overall scores and an indication of the player's readiness.

-The round phase will require a bit of additional data which is described in the following section in more detail, resulting in the following item type for the game state update channel:
+We'll broadcast the roster with the current overall scores and an indication of the players' readiness, resulting in the following item type for the game state update channel:

-    (list of (player name, overall score, readyness), countdown value) |
+    (list of (player name, overall score, readyness), countdown value)
-    (sender+receiver for the next phase, prepared field, tick duration, seeded PRNG) |
-    end of game

 with "readiness" also indicating whether a player is still connected.